antevens/boatcontrol/README.md

     The non-existent current sensing daughter board .. will probably use 6oz copper.
     The non-existent ESD optocoupler/isolator board .. will probably use 1oz copper.

-    PCB Stack Thickness of daughter boards can very as long as they are over 1mm
+    PCB Stack Thickness of daughter boards can vary as long as they are over 1mm

 It's important that the power layers are on the outside for cooling purposes, internal layers would require substancially thicker copper layers.